 SSRO-S / PROMPT @ CTIO, Chile

-Star Shadows Remote Observatory SSRO South is operated by Jack Harvey, Steve Mazlin, Daniel Verschatse and Joaqui Perez as a joint venture with Dr. Daniel Reichert of the Department of Astronomy and Physics, University of North Carolina at Chapel Hill and SkyNet.
-The SSRO South telescope is PROMPT2 located at Cerro Tololo Inter-American Observatory, located about 80 km east of La Serena, Chile (Lat 30 10' 03.39" S, Long.
+Star Shadows Remote Observatory (SSRO) South is currently operated by Steve Mazlin, Warren Keller, Mark Hanson, Rex Parker, and Tommy Tse as a joint venture with Dr. Daniel Reichart of the Department of Astronomy and Physics, University of North Carolina at Chapel Hill.
+The SSRO-South telescope is PROMPT2 located at Cerro Tololo Inter-American Observatory, located about 80 km east of La Serena, Chile (Lat 30 10' 03.39" S, Long.
 70 48' 19.42" W, elevation 2161 meters).
 The skies here are magnitude 21.6 by our measurement, and the CTIO seeing monitor not infrequently records seeing around 0.5 arc seconds for prolonged periods of time. [ Follow us on FaceBook at SSRO: Star Shadows Remote Observatory]

-The SSRO South telescope is one of five PROMPT telescopes designed to ananlyze gamma ray bursts in the southern hemisphere.
+The SSRO-South telescope is one of five PROMPT telescopes designed to analyze gamma ray bursts in the southern hemisphere.
 PROMPT2 was modified in December of 2006 by teams from SSRO and UNC to allow for wide and narrow band imaging.
-SSRO South is fully equipped with an excellent RCOS Open Truss 16" Ritchey-Chretien telescope and an Apogee U9 imaging camera and an SBIG 402 camera for guiding.
+SSRO South is fully equipped with an excellent RCOS Open Truss 16" Ritchey-Chretien telescope and an FLI 16803 imaging camera; guiding is via an OAG.
 The telescope is mounted on a Planewave 200HR mount.
-The 10 slot filter wheel contains Astrodon wide and narrow band filters as well as science filters used to chase and analyze gamma ray bursts.
-The telescope is operated remotely via the internet using products from Software Bisque, and Diffraction Limited.
-The mission for SSRO-S/PROMPT2 is to allow for wide and narrow band imaging by SSRO-S team members as well as allowing some outreach on the SkyNet program.
+The telescope is operated remotely via the internet using ACP, Maxim, FocusMax, RCOS TCC, and Scitech.
+SSRO controls the scope for 2 weeks/month (when the moon is down); UNC has control the remainder of the month.
 Priority tasking for gamma ray burst analysis remains intact.
 For a live PROMPT webcam view, click here.

 The skies here are unbelievable as evidenced by this seeing monitor graph above showing steady 0.5 arc sec readings.